 What is Legionnaires’ Disease and How Common is it in Minnesota?

-Legionnaires’ disease is a type of bacterial pneumonia caused by Legionella bacteria that enter the respiratory system and settle in lobes of the lungs.
+Legionnaires’ disease is a type of bacterial pneumonia caused by Legionella bacteria that enter the respiratory system and settle in the lobes of the lungs.
 The first signs of illness are fatigue and coughing.
 This quickly progresses until the person experiences extreme weakness, fever, severe coughing and loss of appetite.

 In most years, there are about 50-60 cases in Minnesota.
 Most of them involve only one person, so they are not outbreaks of illness.
-The last major outbreak took place in 2016 in Hopkins.
+The last major outbreak took place in 2016 in Hopkins, MN.
 Our law firm is representing several people sickened in that outbreak and the family of the one person who died.

 MDH has partnered with Hennepin County Public Health and the City of Maple Grove to address this outbreak and work to prevent further illnesses.